amanpi/xmm-sixte-cdfs-simulations/README.md

 Dedicated XML files with the detector geometry and configuration of each individual pn/MOS1/MOS2 chip were created for the simulations using the [epic_xmm_files](https://github.com/ruizca/sixtexmm.git) Jupyter Notebook developed by Angel Ruiz.

-We are making use of [sample SIMPUT](https://www.sternwarte.uni-erlangen.de/~sixte/simput/CDFS_combined_simput.tgz) files distributed by the SIXTE team.
+We are making use of modified versions of [sample SIMPUT](https://www.sternwarte.uni-erlangen.de/~sixte/simput/CDFS_combined_simput.tgz) files distributed by the SIXTE team.
 They include both point and extended sources and diffuse emission of the CDFS.

 The detectors are simulated chip-wise.
 Several SAS tasks (`evlistcomb`, `edet2sky`, `attcalc`) are then called to merge events and correct the detector and sky coordinates for SAS compliance.